Beyond the Classroom

 My internship was a positive experience because it challenged me as well as kept me engaged in my projects and tasks.
 I was able to work with a lot of different individuals who helped me out on projects and made encouraged me and made me feel comfortable with what I was doing.
 The opportunity to network with so many different people was also very valuable because it provide opportunities to see different perspectives on different positions within the company.
 Since this was my first professional experience it was great to be able to be a part of such a caring, organized, and successful company.

-This past summer I completed a retail internship at Anthropologie.
+I completed a retail internship at Anthropologie.
 I was a visual display intern at the Kansas City, Missouri store.
 I learned about store design and merchandising through this internship.
 This is an area of retail that many people who are in regular retail positions do not get to experience.
 As an intern, I created all the props and installed window displays as well as the floor displays.
 I learned the impact that merchandising has on the customer and how important it is to employ associates who possess a strong product knowledge.

 My design skills improved so much with this internship.
 I learned about where my strength and weaknesses are and how to think way outside the box.
 Overall, my experience was very beneficial.
 I learned a lot about retail and merchandising.
 I know everything I learned from my internship with be very valuable for me down the road.